yiisoft/yii2/docs/guide/runtime-routing.md

 ## Creating URLs <a name="creating-urls"></a>

-Yii provides a helper method [[yii\helpers\Url::to()]] to create various kinds of URLs from given routes and their associated parameters.
+Yii provides a helper method [[yii\helpers\Url::to()]] to create various kinds of URLs from given routes and their associated query parameters.
 For example,

 ```php
 use yii\helpers\Url;